Knife Play

 - 1886: Richard von Krafft-Ebing's Psychopathia Sexualis catalogued the entanglement of intense stimulation, dominance and submission in erotic life, framing much of it as pathology in the language of its era.

-- 1897 onward: Havelock Ellis's Studies in the Psychology of Sex explored how pain, fear and tenderness interweave, helping to normalise the idea that charged sensation need not be pathological.
+- 1897 onward: Havelock Ellis's Studies in the Psychology of Sex examined how pain, fear and tenderness interweave, helping to normalise the idea that charged sensation need not be pathological.

 - Late 20th–21st century: the DSM and ICD-11 lineages converged on a key distinction: consensual sensation play between adults is not a disorder.
-A paraphilic diagnosis requires distress, impairment, or non-consent: none of which is intrinsic to negotiated knife play, which is therefore documented as a community practice rather than a research-heavy clinical category.
+A paraphilic diagnosis requires distress, impairment, or non-consent, none of which is intrinsic to negotiated knife play, so it is documented as a community practice rather than a research-heavy clinical category.

 Cultural & subcultural evolution